-Want to be fit for two?
-Here are 9 exercise rules to consider with your little one on “board”!
+Are you trying to be fit for two?
+Here are nine exercise rules to consider with your little one on board!

-2. Warm-up.
+Warm up.
 Prepare your muscles and joints for exercise and build your heart rate up slowly.
-Skipping this could strain your muscles and ligaments and cause you to experience increased post-workout aches and pains.
+Skipping a warmup could strain your muscles and ligaments and cause you to experience increased post-workout aches and pains.

-3. Modify, modify, modify!
-As your belly expands, be mindful of your center of gravity changing which can throw your off balance as well as relaxing in your joints, which could cause you to overextend them.
+Modify, modify, modify!
+As your belly expands, be mindful of your ever-changing center of gravity, which can throw your off balance as well as relaxing in your joints, which could cause you to overextend them.

-5. Don’t lie flat on your back.
+Don’t lie flat on your back.
 After the first trimester, avoid lying flat on your back to avoid putting pressure on the vein called the venacava.
-It can reduce blood flow to your heart and may diminish blood flow to the brain and uterus.
+It can reduce blood flow to your heart and even the brain and uterus.

-7. Get Some Support.
-Wearing a maternity support belt can alleviate pressure in the front as well as support your low back!
+Get Some Support.
+Wearing a maternity support belt can alleviate pressure in the front as well as support your low back.